Happier Than Ever: Singles

 "Your Power" arrived on April 29, 2021, as the album's third single with an accompanying music video.
 Well received by music critics, it was next single promoting the project that landed within the top ten of the US Billboard Hot 100.
 It was promoted by a performance on The Late Show with Stephen Colbert, and became the second single after "Therefore I Am" that impacted American radios.
 On June 2, "Lost Cause" was released as the fourth single.
 The accompanying music video sparked discourse on social media, that ultimately culminated into an apology posted on the singers Instagram story, as Eilish was accused of queerbaiting.
-The track would ultimately peak only at 27, before a brief 4-week chart run on the Hot 100, becoming her worst performing single released to radio to date on the chart.
+The track would ultimately peak only at number 27, before a brief 4-week chart run on the Hot 100, becoming her worst performing single released to radio to date on the chart.
 The fifth single, "NDA", was released on July 9, along with another self-directed visual.
 Despite the song receiving an official studio performance video and radio release in the United States, the single barely scratched Hot 100's top 40, debuted and peaked at number 39, lasting a mere five weeks on the chart.
 Additionally, the single was not received as warmly by music critics as previous efforts, with Rolling Stone India calling it one of the worst songs of 2021.

 The final two songs of Happier Than Ever, namely the title track and "Male Fantasy", were chosen as the album's sixth and seventh singles, respectively.
 Similarly to how the music video for "Bad Guy" was published on the same day as When We All Fall Asleep, Where Do We Go?
 (2019), the music video for "Happier Than Ever" was uploaded to Eilish's YouTube account on the same day as the release of its parent album, on July 30, 2021.
 The song was met with widespread critical acclaim, topping Harper's Bazaars best songs of 2021 list.
 Eilish performed the single on numerous occasions, such as on The Tonight Show Starring Jimmy Fallon and Jimmy Kimmel Live!.
 The track reached top ten in 17 countries, including the United Kingdom where it peaked at number 4, becoming her sixth UK top five single.
 However, in the United States, "Happier Than Ever" missed the top ten, debuting on the Hot 100 at number 11.
 On December 6, Eilish debuted the video for "Male Fantasy", with the song being issued as the seventh single.
 Even though critically acclaimed, the song did not manage to appear on many charts.
 Both "Male Fantasy" and "Happier Than Ever" were performed by Eilish on Saturday Night Live on December 11.